WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 > DNA doesn’t identify a person until it is used to correlate him or her with evidence at a scene of a crime, or links her or him to an ethnic group or ancestral lineage.
 Without correlation, DNA is simply a physical encoding that drives protein generation in the body.
 >
-> The social security number for a child, printed on a card, stored in a filing cabinet, isn’t an identity until and unless he, or someone else, uses it.
+> The social security number for a child, printed on a card and stored in a filing cabinet, isn’t an identity until and unless he, or someone else, uses it.
 The number itself is just a number.
 >
 > An “identity” is not the sum collection of all the ways that one might be identified… we can watch any good detective show and see the trail of clues that lead to tracking down a suspect; yet we don’t think of each clue as an “identity”.
 >